balqui/prefscript/docs/doc_v1.md

 it in this way and then importing its main objects as explained below, rather than from the stand-alone interpreter.

---->

 ### Elementary notions

-In PReFScript, a script is a sequence of functions, each defined in terms of other ones and of a few basic functions via the partial recursion rules of composition and minimization.
+In PReFScript, a script is a sequence of functions, each defined in terms of the previous ones and of a few basic functions via the partial recursion rules of composition and minimization.

 All functions are from the natural numbers into the natural numbers